GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI_2.0.md

 #### Configuration and storage requirements
 The portal has the following storage and/or configuration requirements:
- * The `definition` of the HTI claims (s) of the module (s) need to be configured, having an agreed upon identifier, and optionally the name, image and description.
+ * The `definition` of the HTI claims of the module(s) need to be configured, having an agreed upon identifier, and optionally the name, image and description.
 To do so, the FHIR ActivityDefinition object **MAY** be used.
  * The `resource` of the HTI claims **MUST** represent a specific instance of an activity definition performed by a user and **MUST** be persistent over the timeframe the instance is active.
  * The user identifier (`sub` and `patient` field) **MUST** be both unique and persistent in each domain.